27 May 2022 Peak Climbing Nepal

-Clear skies and fresh air make it easy to watch the surrounding view during the daytime.
-You can see Island Peak, Nuptse, Mt Everest, and so many other peaks in close proximity to Ama Dablam.
+Clear skies and fresh air make it easy to watch the surroundings during the daytime.
+You can see Island Peak, Nuptse, Mt Everest, and many other peaks close to Ama Dablam.
 The stunning glimpses of glacial lakes and valleys are visible on the way to the summit.

 Days start to get shorter from November, so you’ll have to speed up on the trail.
-It has lesser hours of sunlight with lower temperatures, which makes it difficult to ascend the mountain.
+It has fewer hours of sunlight and lower temperatures, making it difficult to ascend the mountain.
 You’ll have to be more prepared during the Ama Dablam expedition in November as its weather is more unpredictable than that of other months.

 Contact us if you are planning your trip in Autumn.